 Building your business and blog from scratch is hard.
 You need to figure out how to grow it and start to focus on things that work, but how can you do it when you just started your blog this month?
 You keep hearing things like “start your email list”, but you have no idea how to do it in an effective way, from scratch.

-The email list is essential if you’re planning to sell digital products, info products or services to your audience and it’s a great way to communicate with them and really understand their needs.
+The email list is essential if you’re planning to sell digital products, info products to your audience and it’s a great way to communicate with them and really understand their needs.
 Today, I wanted to share my tested method, which helped me get 100 email subscribers in less than 30 days (it took me 25 days to be exact).

 Let’s start with the basics.